Nora Marks Dauenhauer: Early life

 Nora Marks was born May 8, 1927, the first of 16 children of Emma Marks (1913–2006) of Yakutat, Alaska, and Willie Marks (1902–1981), a Tlingit from Hoonah, Alaska.
 Nora's Tlingit name at birth was Keix̱wnéi.
 Dauenhauer was raised in Juneau, Hoonah, on seasonal hunting and fishing sites around Icy Straits, Glacier Bay, and Cape Spencer.
-Dauenhauer's first language is Tlingit, following her mother in the Tlingit matrilineal system, she was a member of the Raven moiety of the Tlingit nation, of the Yakutat Lukaax̱.ádi (Sockeye Salmon) clan, and of the Shaka Hít or Canoe Prow House, from Alsek River.
+Dauenhauer's first language was Tlingit, following her mother in the Tlingit matrilineal system, she was a member of the Raven moiety of the Tlingit nation, of the Yakutat Lukaax̱.ádi (Sockeye Salmon) clan, and of the Shaka Hít or Canoe Prow House, from Alsek River.
 In 1986 she was chosen as clan co-leader Yakutat Lukaax̱.ádi (Sockeye Salmon) clan. and as trustees of the Raven House and other clan property.
 In November 2010 she was given the title Naa Tláa (Clan Mother) as the ceremonial leader of the clan.
 Emma's maternal grandfather had been Frank Italio (1870–1956), an informant to the anthropologist Frederica de Laguna whose knowledge was incorporated into De Laguna's 1972 ethnography of the northern Tlingit, Under Mount St. Elias.

 Adult life

 In the early 1970s, she married linguist Richard Dauenhauer, who had done his doctoral work on Tlingit language.
 Dauenhauer lived in Juneau where she: wrote, researched, and volunteered at local schools.
 Dauenhauer is internationally recognized for her work preserving and teaching the Tlingit language.
 Dauenhauer majored in anthropology and began to study herself and her roots.
-In an interview she states that people have always thought of Tlingit as being simple, but goes on to describe it as one of the hardest languages ever encountered.
-Her husband Richard Dauenhauer and her have written numerous books that focus on the Tlingit language.
+In an interview she remarks on how people always thought of Tlingit as being simple, but ultimately describes it as one of the hardest languages ever encountered.
+She and her husband collaborated and published widely on the Tlingit language.
 Dauenhauer continues to be internationally recognized for her work preserving and teaching the Tlingit language.

 Dauenhauer had four children, 13 grandchildren, and 15 great-grandchildren.

-Nora Marks Dauenhauer died on September 25, 2017 at the age of 90.
+Dauenhauer died on September 25, 2017, at the age of 90.